mattermost/docs/source/administration/mobile-changelog.md

 ### Improvements
  - Added support for localization with country variants.
- - Added support for the shared channels by displaying information and icons for the shared channels and remote users.
- - Added shared channel filter for browser channels.
+ - Added support for Shared Channels feature (Experimental, Enterprise Edition E20) by displaying information and icons for the shared channels and remote users.
+Also added shared channel filter for browser channels.
+This feature is available in Mattermost server versions v5.35.0+.
- - Added a new language Hungarian (beta).
+ - Added a new language, Hungarian (beta).

 ### Bug Fixes